renato76/plentific-api/README.md

 First step I used Insomnia to create and test my API Get and Post requests.

-With this done, my plan was to create a dropdown where users can choose a category and then save that to staet, as well as a text area (controlled input), to capture the postcode.
+With this done, my plan was to create a dropdown where users can choose a category and then save that to state, as well as a text area (controlled input), to capture the postcode.

 Both these needed saving to state to then be part of the POST request.